-“By the way, I know what you are thinking … I’d rather be supping a beer here than be that poor bastard over there right now.”
+“And by the way, I know what you are thinking … I’d rather be supping a beer here than be that poor bastard over there right now.”

 “Ach, you’ll be fine, you’ll make it, just keep going.”

-The lady driver has a mesmerising, comforting soft Scottish brogue: “Would you like a wee drop of water?
+The lady has a mesmerising, comforting soft Scottish brogue: “Would you like a wee drop of water?
 It is sweltering oot here.
 Just wait while I open the boot [it’s a hatchback] … my husband usually does this … now where is that button? … och, it is such a nuisance.”

 Where is her husband?
 Shouldn’t he be here?
 There are no passengers in the car.
 She rummages in the hatch of the hatchback, struggles to pull out something big.
 What is going on?
-(Eat something).